npiriyev/LoRaWANDoc/docs/README.md

    - Monitor live data and device location on The Things Network console.

 For more detailed instructions, visit the [LoRaWAN guide on nolilab.com](https://nolilab.com/pages/lorawan).

+## Firmware Update
+## Configuration
+1. **Loko Air Configuration**:
+   - Open an account on The Things Network website.
+   - Go to the Console page and select your region.

+2. **Loko Ground COnfiguration**:
+   - Follow manufacturer’s documentation to set up your gateway.
+   - Register your gateway on The Things Network.